 ACH and direct deposits both revolve around electronic transfers.
 They reduce our reliance on cash and paper checks.
 Money going into your bank account counts as an ACH deposit and a direct deposit since direct deposits are a type of ACH deposit.

 ACH and direct deposits are more convenient and secure ways to transfer money.
 Paper checks and cash can get lost or stolen.
 Human error can also prolong payments if the check bounces or you receive the wrong amount of cash.
 ACH and direct deposits enable recurring payments, which reduces the likelihood of human error.
 In addition, since ACH and direct deposits occur electronically, you don’t have to drive to a local bank to use your money.
-Avoiding the drive will save time and money you would spend on gas.
+Avoiding the drive will save the time and money you would spend on gas.

 How To Access Your Direct Deposits and ACHs Faster